Edward C. Post: Early life

 His paternal grandparents were Joel Post and Alma (née Floyd) Post, who was a sister of U.S. Representative Charles A. Floyd.
 Besides his stepfather, who was his uncle, his paternal aunt was Anne (née Post) Livermore.
 His uncle John Alexander Post married Adeline Forbes.
-They lived at and were buried at Pau, France, where their eldest son, Edward Morris Post, served as American vice-consul.
-Their youngent son, Alexander Post, married Elizabeth Wadsworth, the daughter of General James S. Wadsworth.
+They lived at and were buried at Pau, France, where their eldest son, John Morris Post, served as American vice-consul.
+Their youngest son, Alexander Post, married Elizabeth Wadsworth, the daughter of General James S. Wadsworth.
 His maternal grandparents were Captain William Church and Abigail (née Mauran) Church.
 His maternal aunt, Abby Mauran Church, was married his paternal uncle, Joel Browne Post, the parents of architect George B. Post, Edward's first cousin.

 Society life

 In 1882, Post moved to America to reside permanently.
 In 1892, Post, who had yet to marry, was included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 Post was a member of the Knickerbocker Club, the Century Club, the New York Yacht Club, the Newport Reading Room and the Clambake Club of Newport.

 Post was an avid collector of art, including paintings (including a portrait of Marie Thérèse de Bourbon likely by Jean Petitot), drawings, miniatures, and objects in gold, silver, enamel, marble and bronze.
 After his death, his collection was donated to the Metropolitan Museum of Art in New York.